 You can choose from a variety of investments for your account:

-Exchange Traded Funds (ETFs): These are baskets of stocks, bond, or commodities that track the performance of a benchmark index.
+Exchange-Traded Funds (ETFs): These are baskets of stocks, bonds, or commodities that track the performance of a benchmark index.
 ETFs are traded on a stock exchange.

 Mutual Funds: These are professionally managed portfolios of stocks, bonds, etc. They have built-in management fees.

-Precious Metal Certificates: You can buy gold and silver certificates in order to diversify your portfolio or to hedge against inflation.
+Precious Metal Certificates: You can buy gold and silver certificates to diversify your portfolio or hedge against inflation.

 TD Direct Investing Fees